samuelweiler/bulk-rr/README.md

    interval and a padding width of 3.

-   The owner for "10.2.3.4" is "4.3.2.10.in-addr.arpa." and creates matching backreferences for "4", "3", "2" and "10" and reverses their
+   The owner for "10.2.3.4" is "4.3.2.10.in-addr.arpa." and creates matching references for "4", "3", "2" and "10" and reverses their
    indices so "${1}" resolves to "10", "${2}" to "2", "${3}" to "3" and
    "${4}" to "4" respectively.
 When applied to the Replacement Pattern the answer becomes "pool-010002003004.example.com.".